jamiebuilds/path-sort2/README.md

 # path-sort2

-Sort a list of file/directory paths, such that something like this:
+Sort a list of file/directory paths

 ## Example